A Trajectory-Based Bayesian Approach to Multi-Objective Hyperparameter Optimization with Epoch-Aware Trade-Offs: Trajectory-Based Bayesian Optimization Approach

-The theorem (see proof in Appendix \ref{appx-thm}) above inspires the idea of identifying the set $X_{Trj}^*$ instead of $Z^*$, which allows us to search in a lower-dimensional space and to determine $\bm{x}$ regardless of $t$.
-Moreover, $X_{Trj}^*$ is in fact the set of all hyperparameter settings whose trajectories are the ``best'' or, in other words, contribute to the Pareto optimality.
-Therefore, in the BO framework, it can be approached by sequentially finding the trajectory that makes the most significant improvement.
+The above lemma (see proof in Appendix \ref{appx-lemma}) inspires the idea of solving EMOHPO by identifying the set $X_{Trj}^*$, which consists of hyperparameter settings whose trajectories are ``best'', or more precisely, contribute to Pareto optimality, rather than directly searching for $Z^*$.
+By focusing on $X_{Trj}^*$ and subsequently observing the trajectory of each $\bm{x}^* \in X_{Trj}^*$, we effectively reduce the search space to a lower-dimensional domain, allowing us to determine $\bm{x}$ independently of $t$.
+Within the BO framework, it can be achieved by iteratively finding the trajectory that makes the most significant improvement.
 To this end, we introduce the Trajectory-based EHVI (TEHVI) that operates over $\bm{x}$ only and wraps $t$ into the trajectory $Trj(\bm{x})$,

 By maximizing TEHVI across the hyperparameter space, we attempt to locate the hyperparameter setting that has the best trajectory regarding the current front $F$.
 However, it is worth noting that TEHVI is equivalent to the joint EHVI of multiple positions along a trajectory, which has no known analytical form and becomes particularly complicated when $t_{max}$ is large.
 Therefore, following the previous studies on the fast computation of EHVI \citep{emmerich2006single,daulton2020differentiable}, we resort to the Monte Carlo (MC) integration for approximating TEHVI, i.e.,